Easter Celebrations for the Children in Khlong Toey, Bangkok;

-Mia Palmqvist, a woman I met a few years ago, at the time she lived in Sweden but she regularly travelled to Thailand, to work and be involved in charity work with different Orphanages both in Bangkok and Up-country.
+Mia Palmqvist, a woman I met a few years ago, at the time we met, she lived in Sweden, but she regularly travelled to Thailand.
+To work and be involved, in charity work with different orphanages both in Bangkok and up-country.

 Mia had as usual made some lovely food, chicken and bacon buns, my favourite was of course the “chocolate balls” just love them!
 They had also prepared Easter eggs, flown in from Sweden, with candy + some small gifts and with a really nice donation from Swedish company, Tetra Pak Thailand, the children also got milk, soya drinks and juices as well.

 SWEA had a donation as well to Mammas kök,

 especially for this event.
 As a member of SWEA myself, I find it extremely important, beneficial and satisfying to donate and work with charity which thrive when it comes to help the one’s in need the most in the society.
 I think with this event Mia & Marcus spread warmth, care and joy through Swedish culture and traditions.